Mila Schön

-Mila Schön (born Maria Carmen Nutrizio; September 28, 1916 – September 5, 2008) was an Italian fashion designer.
+Mila Schön (born Maria Carmen Nutrizio; September 28, 1916 – September 5, 2008) was a Dalmatian Italian fashion designer.
 Her surname was also spelled as Schoen.

 Early life

 Born Maria Carmen Nutrizio in Trogir to wealthy Dalmatian Italian aristocratic parents, her younger brother was journalist and newspaper editor Stefano "Nino" Nutrizio.
 With the breakup of the Austro-Hungarian Empire at the end of World War I, Schön's family lost their estates.
 The family moved to Italy where Schön's father managed a pharmacy.

 During World War II, Mila married Aurelio Schön, an Austrian precious metals dealer, whom she met in Milan.
 In the postwar period, Schön enjoyed a brief return to wealth.
 She became a client of the most prestigious Parisian couture houses such as Balenciaga and Dior.